DikshaKhune/Environmental-CO2-Emission-Analysis/README.md

 Key Features

-Emissions by Region and Sector
+1. Emissions by Region and Sector :
 Analyze CO2 emissions broken down by geographic regions and economic sectors, such as transportation, industry, and energy production.

-Yearly Trends
+2. Yearly Trends :
 Track the evolution of CO2 emissions over time, highlighting year-over-year increases or reductions.

-Comparative Analysis
+3. Comparative Analysis :
 Compare emissions between regions or industries to identify leaders and laggards in emission reductions.

-Impact Analysis
+4. Impact Analysis :
 Explore the influence of policies, regulations, and technologies on CO2 emissions across different sectors and regions.

-Interactive Visualizations
+5. Interactive Visualizations :
 Utilize dynamic dashboards that allow filtering by time periods, countries, and sectors for tailored insights.

 Objectives

-Identify key drivers of CO2 emissions across the globe.
+1.Identify key drivers of CO2 emissions across the globe.
-Highlight opportunities for reducing emissions by leveraging regional and sectoral data.
+2.Highlight opportunities for reducing emissions by leveraging regional and sectoral data.
-Provide actionable insights for improving energy efficiency and reducing environmental impact.
+3.Provide actionable insights for improving energy efficiency and reducing environmental impact.

 Tools & Technologies